it's about human trafficking in japan. in the late 90’s things were still humming in

 japan than they found themselves deceived by job agencies. “i was told being employed by a trading company in tokyo looking for secretary, so I

 believed the words and applied it.
-If I had known what I had to do, I would never have come here, of course!”, one of the women I got to know explained to me how she was brought into back street life
+If I had known what I had to do here, I would never have left my country”, one of the women I got to know explained to me how she ended up in back street life